HiPeRT/LightKer/README.md

 <img src="img/lk-ga-logo.png" style="height:20px">

 Scheduled Light Kernel (SLK) is a version of LK used to accelerate  Genetic Algorithms.
-Please refer to the following paper for more information:
+Please refer to the following paper for more information ([link](https://www.computer.org/csdl/proceedings-article/paap/2015/9117a006/12OmNy4r3S7)):

 ```
 @INPROCEEDINGS {7387293,